-Before pregnancy, women of childbearing age should supplement their diet with a multivitamin that contains at least 400 micrograms of folic acid, or start taking a prenatal supplement.
-A daily multivitamin can help fill in dietary gaps and meet basic nutritional requirements.
-Consuming an adequate amount of folic acid is imperative when planning a pregnancy.
-Folic acid helps ensure the healthy development of the central nervous system, and prevents neural tube defects.
-One of the first developments in a fetus is the central nervous system.
-The neural tube, from which the spinal cord and brain develop, is formed within the first 25 days of pregnancy, which may be before most women even know they are pregnant.
-Spina bifida is caused by the failure of the neural tube to develop properly, as are the related defects of anencephaly (the absence of a brain) and encephalocele (a malformation of the brain and skull).
-Consuming an adequate amount of folic acid (400 mcg/day) prior to pregnancy can help prevent neural tube defect.
-Healthful diets with adequate folate may reduce a woman's risk of having a child with a brain or spinal cord defect.
+Before pregnancy, women of childbearing age should supplement their diet with a multivitamin/mineral supplement that contains at least 400 mcg of folic acid.
+A daily multivitamin can help fill in dietary gaps and meet daily nutritional requirements for essential nutrients.
+Consuming an adequate amount of folic acid is very important when planning a pregnancy, since this B vitamin is vital to help prevent neural tube defects (abnormalities or the brain and spine) in your baby.
+The neural tube is already formed by day 28 of gestation, before many women know they are pregnant.
+Spina bifida is caused by the failure of the neural tube to develop properly, which is involved in normal brain and spinal cord development.
+Healthful diets with adequate folic acid taken prior to conception through the sixth week of pregnancy may reduce a woman's risk of having a child with a neural tube defect.

 To also help ensure nutritional support before pregnancy, calcium and vitamin D supplementation is often necessary, as these are two common nutrient gaps in the American diet.
 Most women do not meet the daily recommended levels for calcium (1,000 mg/day) or vitamin D (600-2,000 IU/day), from diet alone, but these micronutrients are essential for bone health.†